-A Monthly Publication by the North Dakota State Data Center at North Dakota State University, an Equal Opportunity Institution
+A Monthly Publication by the North Dakota State Data Center at North Dakota State University, an Faual Opportunity Institution

-Volume 18, Number 1, January 2009
+Volume 19, Number 1, January 2010

-Date of Release: January 22, 2009
+Date of Release: January 19, 2010

-Multiple Jobholding Remains High in North Dakota
+Multiple Job Holding Remains High in North Dakota

-North Dakota tied with Minnesota for the sixth highest multiple jobholding rate in the nation in 2007, with 8.7 percent of employed residents in each state working more than one job, up slightly from 8.4 percent in 2006.
-Nationally, 5.2 percent of all employees held multiple jobs in 2007, a rate unchanged from 2006.
+While North Dakota had the third lowest unemployment rate in the nation in 2008, it also had the highest multiple job holding rate, with 9.7 percent of employed residents working more than one job in 2008.

+"This is a marked increase from the previous two years when our multiple job holding rate was a full percentage point lower," said Richard Rathge, Director of the State Data Center.

+Nationally, 5.2 percent of all employees held multiple jobs in 2008, a rate unchanged from 2006.

-This month's "Economic Brief," a monthly publication from the North Dakota State Data Center at North Dakota State University, focuses on individual state multiple jobholding rates as released by the U.S. Bureau of Labor Statistics.
-The reasons for multiple jobholding are varied and include part-time work, low wages, limited benefits, underemployment, and seasonal work such as agricultural employment.
+This month's "Economic Brief," a monthly publication from the North Dakota State Data Center at North Dakota State University, focuses on individual state multiple job holding rates using data from the Current Population Survey conducted by the U.S. Census Bureau.

+The reasons for multiple job holding are varied and include part-time work, low wages, limited benefits, underemployment and seasonal work, such as agricultural employment.

-In 2007, South Dakota recorded the highest multiple jobholding rate at 10.2 percent, followed by Nebraska at 9.7 percent and Vermont at 9.4 percent.
-All seven states in the West North Central Division continue to register rates above that of the nation (North Dakota, Minnesota, South Dakota, Nebraska, Iowa, Kansas, and Missouri).
+In 2008, South Dakota recorded the second highest multiple job holding rate at 9.5 percent, followed by Vermont at 8.9 percent and Minnesota at 8.8 percent.
+All seven states in the West North Central Division (North Dakota, Minnesota, South Dakota, Nebraska, Iowa, Kansas, and Missouri) continue to register rates above the national average.